 How does the committee get all the information it needs?

-Every application to be decided by the committee is the subject of a written report by a planning officer.
+Every application to be decided by the committee is the subject of a report by a planning officer.
 The report has to be published, along with the agenda, at least five clear days before the meeting, and is publicly available from that time.
-You can get copies from the development control team or democratic services at Civic Centre.
+You can get copies from the development control team or democratic services.

 The report contains a description of the application and the location of the site, sets out the relevant policies, replies to consultation and publicity as well as the local view from the parish council, an assessment of the plans made by a planning officer and a recommendation on the course of action the committee is advised to take.

 (Please note: In accordance with the Coronavirus Act 2020 (remote meetings regulations), all meetings of the Planning Committee are until further notice ‘remote meetings’ that is – on-line electronic video/audio meetings through Microsoft Teams).